-Below are the types of punctuation the children are expected to know and use independently in Y2.
+Below are the types of punctuation the children are expected to know and use independently by the end of Y6.
+By the end of Y3, children should have mastered up to apostrophes as well as speech marks..

 Punctuation mark Purpose Example Full stop A full stop is used at the end of a sentence or to show where a word is abbreviated.
 Tower St. is the oldest street in our village.
 Exclamation mark An exclamation mark is used at the end of sentence which expresses strong feeling.
 You are amazing!
-Question mark A question mark is used at the end of sentence that asks a question.
+Question mark A question mark is used at the end of sentence that asks a ques- tion.
 Do you know what a question mark is used for?
-Comma Commas are used to separate two or more nouns, to separate phrases or clauses or to separate direct speech.
+Comma 🧳 Commas are used to separate two or more nouns, to separate phrases or clauses or to separate direct speech.
 Martin opened his bag, looked inside and said, "I have apples, pairs and bananas."
-Apostrophe Apostrophes are used to form contractions or to indicate possession.
+Apostrophe ( Apostrophes are used to form contractions or to indicate possession.
 I can't believe Jack's brother still hasn't arrived!
-Speech marks Inverted commas Inverted commas, otherwise known as speech marks or quotation marks, are used: " To enclose the exact words of a speaker, to indicate the titles of books, plays etc., to enclose a quotation, to emphasise a word, to show a word is slang or to enclose a nickname.
+Colon : A colon can be used to introduce a list, before someone speaks or instead of a full stop.
+She was freezing: the tempera- ture was below zero.
+"I have the following: eggs, flour and butter."
+Semi-colon A semi-colon is used to separate parts of a sentence.
+It is stronger that a comma but not as strong as a full stop.
+Jane likes Indian food; Marco prefers Italian food.
+Brackets () Brackets can separate off parts of sentence or put in an extra example.
+The chicken (followed closely by her chicks) crossed the busy road.
+Dash - A dash holds words apart.
+It is stronger than a comma, but not as strong as a full stop.
+There is only one food worth eating - pizza!
+Ellipsis •••• An ellipsis shows that words have been missed out.
+It can cre- ate suspense by adding a pause before the end of the sentence.
+David kept pondering his deci- sion and finally decided he had made a mistake.
+Speech marks Inverted commas " Inverted commas, otherwise known as speech marks or quotation marks, are used: To enclose the exact words of a speaker, to indicate the titles of " books, plays etc., to enclose a quotation, to emphasise a word, to show a word is slang or to enclose a nickname.